eed3si9n/eed3si9n.com/content/posts/sbt-2.0.0-RC11.md

 ---
-title: "sbt 2.0.0-RC10"
+title: "sbt 2.0.0-RC11 and 1.12.9"
 type: story
-date: 2026-03-26
+date: 2026-04-07
-url: /sbt-2.0.0-RC10
+url: /sbt-2.0.0-RC11
 tags: [ "sbt" ]
 ---

-### Key changes since 2.0.0-RC9
+### Key changes since 2.0.0-RC10

-- JDK 17 + Scala 3.8.2 in metabuild
-- Dependency mode
+- Fixes sandbox resolution using Coursier
-- More robust task caching
+- Rejects `java.nio.file.Path` as cached task output type
-- Slight tweak of the prompt

-See <https://github.com/sbt/sbt/releases/tag/v2.0.0-RC10> for the full details.
+See <https://github.com/sbt/sbt/releases/tag/v2.0.0-RC11> and <https://github.com/sbt/sbt/releases/tag/v1.12.9> for the full details.

 <!--more-->

 Hi everyone.
-On behalf of the sbt project, I am happy to announce sbt 2.0.0-RC10, a beta version of sbt 2.x. sbt 2.0 is a new version of sbt, based on Scala 3 constructs and Bazel-compatible cache system.
+On behalf of the sbt project, I am happy to announce sbt 2.0.0-RC11, a beta version of sbt 2.x. sbt 2.0 is a new version of sbt, based on Scala 3 constructs and Bazel-compatible cache system.

-Please try it out, and report any issues you might come across. **Note**: sbt 2.0.0-RC10 will keep binary compatibility with 2.0.0 and 2.x.
+Please try it out, and report any issues you might come across. **Note**: sbt 2.0.0-RC11 will keep binary compatibility with 2.0.0 and 2.x.

 ### Headline features of sbt 2.0